 See diagram below

-1. Well cap – the well cap should be securely installed and sealed between the casing and any hoses/cables going down the well.
+1. Well cap – the well cap should be securely installed and sealed around the casing and around any hoses/cables going down the well, to prevent surface water gaining access to the well.

-2. Well casing – ensure that the casing is elevated above any potential flooding.
+2. Well casing – ensure that the top of the casing is elevated above any potential flooding.

-3. Concrete apron – this forms a seal between the casing and the surrounding ground.
-There may also be a bentonite seal around the casing, depending on the drilling method used.
+3. Concrete apron or other impervious material – this must form a watertight seal between the casing and the surrounding ground that drains away from the well.
+There may also be a Bentonite seal around the casing, depending on the drilling method used.

-4. Backflow preventer – the backflow preventer stops contaminants siphoning back into your well.
+4. Backflow preventer – a backflow preventer must be installed to stop any contaminants in your pipework siphoning back into your well.

 5. Area around the well – keep clear of animals, pesticides, fertilisers, compost, rubbish, vegetation or effluent.